There are 3 steps to being breast aware:

 - an unusual pain that doesn't go away.

-For more information on checking your own breasts, download Finding breast cancer early: every woman's guide to breast health or contact the Cancer Helpline on 13 11 20 for a copy.
+For more information on checking your own breasts, download Finding breast cancer early: every woman's guide to breast health or contact the Cancer Council on 13 11 20 for a copy.

 Screen for breast cancer